mohammadbashiri/non-invasive-deep-brain-stimulation/README.md

 ### Reference
 [1] N. Grossman et al., “Noninvasive Deep Brain Stimulation via Temporally Interfering Electric Fields,” Cell, vol. 169, no. 6,
 p.
 1029–1041.e16, 2017.

----

-TO-DOs:

-* Examples for stimulation signal
-* Examples for how use the stimulation signal to stimulate the neuron
-* Remove unnecessary (important locally) stuff from the repo - add to .gitignore